The EveryDaySafe programme

 Complete and promote the Health & Safety Basics eLearning

-The roles and responsibilities for managing health and safety are outlined in the Health & Safety Management Responsibilities policy statement (S2/11).
-This is an overarching summary of the University’s arrangements.
+The roles and responsibilities for managing health and safety are outlined in the Health & Safety Management Responsibilities policy statement (S1/24).
+This is an overarching summary of the University’s arrangements and will help those named discharge their duties effectively.

 • align policy to current governance